 The Photonics Research Center operates as a cost center available to graduate students, academic, non-profit, national laboratory, and industrial researchers.
 To become an authorized user for a particular piece of equipment, you need to undergo one training session and then schedule a follow up session with the instructor, where you demonstrate your knowledge of the system or process.

-Once you successfully complete the training, you will be granted key access to the rooms.
-Please bring an additional key request form signed by your supervisor to Professor David Ginger for his authorization (forms are available in the main office of the Department of Chemistry).
+Once you successfully complete the training, you will be granted key card access to the room.
+Please bring a key request form signed by your supervisor to Professor David Ginger for his authorization (forms are available in the main office of the Department of Chemistry).

 For training, please contact facility manager: